 Besides the interest rate, there are other factors that will increase the cost or the amount you have to pay back.

-How Much Will It Cost to Pay Back if I Borrow Money on My Lawsuit?
+How Much Will It Cost Me to Pay Back if I Borrow Money on My Lawsuit?

-As a general rule, you will probably pay back 2-5 times the amount you borrow, depending upon how long it takes to settle your case.
+As a general rule, you will probably pay back 2-5 times the amount you borrow, depending on how long it takes to settle your case.

 Even if your case is settled soon after your cash advance, funding companies will charge a minimum period of interest, usually 6 months interest even if you pay a month after you borrow the money.

 Some cases can be settled within a few months.
 For instance, if you have a broken leg in a car accident, bicycle accident, or motorcycle accident and the other car has a $100,000 insurance policy, your case could probably be settled within 2-3 months, and you won’t need a lawsuit loan.